 Welcome to the Rust documentation!
 You can use the section headings above to jump to any particular section.

-If you haven't seen Rust at all yet, the first thing you should read is the 30 minute intro.
-It will give you an overview of the basic ideas of Rust at a high level.
+If you haven't seen Rust at all yet, the first thing you should read is the introduction to The Rust Programming Language.
+It'll give you a good idea of what Rust is like.

 Rust By Example was originally a community resource, but was then donated to the Rust project.
 As the name implies, it teaches you Rust through a series of small examples.

-If you need help with something, or just want to talk about Rust with others, there's a few places you can do that:
+If you need help with something, or just want to talk about Rust with others, there are a few places you can do that:

 The Rust IRC channels on irc.mozilla.org are the

 fastest way to get help.

 the general discussion channel, and you'll find people willing to help you with

 are for game development and operating system development, respectively.